mark-watson/Racket-AI-book/manuscript/RDF_Datastore_SPARQL_Implementation.md

 ## 1. Core RDF Data Structures and Basic Operations

-There are two parts to this example: a simple unindexed RDF datastore and a partial SPARQL query implementation that supports compound where clause matches like: **select * where { ?name age ?age . ?name likes pizza }**.
+There are two parts to this example in file **rdf_sparql.rkt**: a simple unindexed RDF datastore and a partial SPARQL query implementation that supports compound where clause matches like: **select * where { ?name age ?age . ?name likes pizza }**.

 ### 1.1 RDF Triple Structure